fhd/candor-cms/README.md

 ### Established template language

-Candor CMS uses a template language based on [Mustache](http://mustache.github.com/) - no weird XML dialect.
+Candor CMS uses the [mustache](http://mustache.github.com/) template language - no weird XML dialect.

 Planned features
 ----------------

 ### Web interface

-The full functionality of the CMS system will be availble through a simple web interface.
+The full functionality of the CMS system will be available through a simple web interface.

-### Plugins
+### Polyglot extensions

-It will be possible to extend Candor CMS with additional functionality by writing Clojure scripts.
+I believe in choice, thus it will be possible to extend Candor CMS with additional functionality using several dynamic JVM languages.
+The first stable release will at least support Clojure and Groovy, but in the future there will probably be support for Scala, Jython, JRuby etc.

 Concepts
 --------